 The FDA stipulates that cocoa powder must contain at least 10% cocoa butter, so most brands squeak by with the bare minimum required to meet that legal qualification.
 Cocoa butter is expensive, so the more they can squeeze out, the lower the final cost.
 But the more cocoa butter they extract, the greater the concentration of cocoa solids, which are fibrous, starchy, and less aromatic—characteristics that can make desserts seem chalky, dry, and bland.

 In the olden days, that's all home cooks had to work with, and, while there's something to be said for their ingenuity, we don't face those same limitations today.
 Anyone can hop online and choose from an array of natural cocoas that offer a better balance of flavor and fat.
 But wading through that huge number of options would be a full-time job, and that's where I step in.
-After baking and tasting my way through more than a dozen different brands, I've narrowed the list down to my top five natural cocoa powders.
+After baking and tasting my way through more than a dozen different brands, I've narrowed the list down to my top four natural cocoa powders.

 In a simple chocolate sheet cake, these brands provided an outstanding combination of flavor, color, richness, and aroma.
 Compared with the same cake made with low-fat cocoa powder, the difference was almost comical.
 When compared with each other, on the other hand, their individual nuance was all but lost to the competing flavors of butter, brown sugar, eggs, and vanilla in the cake.
 However, in less complex recipes, such as a basic chocolate pudding or a mug of hot cocoa, the character of each cocoa powder came through loud and clear.
 For me, one cocoa in particular stood out above the rest, but you may feel otherwise depending on your own go-to applications.